cameronpcampbell/openblox/README.md

 </br>

 Openblox allows your typescript (and javascript) codebases to communicate with the roblox api extremely easily.

-- Wraps over 100+ Roblox API endpoints, each with its own strictly typed response data.
+It wraps over 100+ Roblox API endpoints, each with its own strictly typed response data.
+To ensure the strict possible type-safety typings were written manually as opposed to programatically generating them.

 - Automatically handles csrf tokens.